NakamuraShippo/ComfyUI-PromptList/README_en.md

 The entered prompt name and prompts will be saved in prompts.yaml.
 If you change a prompt using the same Prompt Name, it will overwrite the prompt in prompts.yaml.

-### We have prepared a [spreadsheet for editing prompts.yaml](https://docs.google.com/spreadsheets/d/1f4-kQ2YnETfa_peiRiskK3abuR4LqCTHxDwrpVqCYpY/edit?usp=sharing).
+### We have prepared a [spreadsheet for editing prompts.yaml](https://docs.google.com/spreadsheets/d/1TxATrMXC1X1iSBRD4yFQZoOOwwNVz6irTSpnyv2T1ec/edit?usp=sharing).

 #### Preparation before using the spreadsheet
-1. File -> Make a copy -> Edit to your preferred file name and click "Create copy"
+1. File -> Make a copy -> Edit to your preferred file name and click "Make a copy"
 2. After a while, "Export" will appear to the right of Help.
 Click Export -> Export as YAML
 3. Authentication required window -> OK
-4. Select your Google account and log in (if a warning appears: Show details -> Move to unsafe page -> Allow)
+4. Select your Google account and log in (if a warning appears: Advanced -> Go to prompt.yaml export (unsafe) -> Allow)

 #### How to fill in the spreadsheet
 ![spreadsheets](https://github.com/NakamuraShippo/ComfyUI-PromptList/blob/main/images/spreadsheets.png)